mahidulhq/mahidulhq.github.io/README.md

 This site content and code are licensed under the MIT License.

 Feel free to explore the source and contribute or suggest improvements!
-Thank you for visiting my personal website repository <3
+Thank you for visiting my personal website repository.